 Smol Slime

 Smol Slimes, also known as nRF Trackers, uses a protocol called Enhanced ShockBurst (ESB) on Nordic Semiconductor nRF52 and nRF54L series System-on-Chip (SoC).
-These are very power-efficient trackers, requiring a much smaller battery that can last for days to weeks compared to traditional ESP (WiFi) SlimeVR Trackers.
+These are very power-efficient trackers, requiring a much smaller battery that can last from days to weeks compared to traditional ESP (WiFi) SlimeVR Trackers.
 A Receiver, or dongle, is required to bridge communication between trackers and the SlimeVR Server.
 This method does not work with Quest Standalone without using a computer for OSC.

 Interested, have questions, or issues with this project?
 Chat with us in #smol-slimes on SlimeVR Discord!